Lockon2000/StatusScraper/docs/lib/internals/utilities/wrappers.md

 - `'lastUpdateDate'`:
     - Type: `datetime.datetime`
     - Description: Holds the date when this incident was last updated.
+- `'provider'`:
+    - Type: `string`
+    - Description: Holds the name of the provider to which this incident belongs in the correct format.
+- `'language'`:
+    - Type: `string`
+    - Description: This key should hold the language of the status site to which this component belongs.

 ## Data to be Completed for The Incidents Updates
 - `'ID'`: